liuhaiqinFDU/liuhaiqinFDU.github.io/about.md

 ## *My name is pronounced as if you're sneezing —— 'Hǎi Qín!'*

-I am a Research Consultant in the World Bank’s East Asia and Pacific Chief Economist Office in Washington, D.C.
+I am an Economist Consultant in the World Bank’s East Asia and Pacific Chief Economist Office in Washington, D.C.
 I earned my Ph.D. in Economics from Fudan University in March 2026.
 I received my B.A. in Mathematical Economics from Fudan in 2021, with a second major in Data Science.